rezervemoney/gitbooks/mechanics-rzr/staking-rzr-srzr/staking-ratio-r.md

 <figure><img src="../../.gitbook/assets/image (5).png" alt=""><figcaption><p>99% of OHM is currently staked, making holding unstaked OHM unattractive and OHM lifespan short - <a href="https://defillama.com/protocol/olympus-dao?treasury=false">https://defillama.com/protocol/olympus-dao?treasury=false</a></p></figcaption></figure>

 From late-2021 onward Olympus’ “(3, 3)” meme convinced almost every holder to lock up tokens for rebasing yield.
 Analytic snapshots put the staking ratio above 90 % and at times above 91 % of the circulating supply—one of the highest in crypto.
-With scarcely 8-10 % of OHM liquid, most real-world uses—DEX collateral, payment rails, governance delegation—were starved of inventory. &#x20;
+With scarcely 8-10 % of OHM liquid, most real-world uses—DEX collateral, payment rails, governance delegation—were starved of inventory.

 The token’s only visible purpose became _staking to protect oneself from dilution_, so fresh demand hinged on new buyers repeating the same behaviour.
 Even after Olympus slashed its APY to a single-digit 7.35 % in 2023, the sticky staking reflex lingered, leaving the liquid OHM market thin and volatile.
 The protocol achieved its goal of deep “commitment,” but at the cost of everyday utility: merchants, LPs and lenders could not source enough unstaked OHM to build services.

 ### Ethena (USDe / sUSDe)

 Ethena’s synthetic dollar tells a similar but softer story.
 By February 2025 USDe’s supply rocketed past $6 billion, with “over 60 %” immediately restaked as sUSDe to farm funding-rate yield ￼.
-Activity graphs on DefiLlama show most swaps, bridges and lending pools centre on the yield-bearing sUSDe wrapper, while vanilla USDe turnover is modest.&#x20;
+Activity graphs on DefiLlama show most swaps, bridges and lending pools centre on the yield-bearing sUSDe wrapper, while vanilla USDe turnover is modest.

 The bias is less extreme than Olympus—roughly a 40 : 60 liquid-to-staked split—so USDe still circulates on CEXes and as collateral on perp platforms, but every uptick in yield pushes more holders to convert to sUSDe, gradually hollowing out the free-floating float.

 ### Why RZR Outshines the “All-Stake” Models

 OlympusDAO proves that a ­>90 % staking ratio can starve a token of real-world utility, while Ethena shows that drifting above \~60 % shifts nearly all activity into its yield-bearing wrapper.
-RZR solves this crowding-out effect with a dynamic split that uses the staking ratio ρ as a throttle: when ρ is low, 65 % of every inbound dollar is paid out as yield to entice deposits;&#x20;
+RZR solves this crowding-out effect with a dynamic split that uses the staking ratio ρ as a throttle: when ρ is low, 65 % of every inbound dollar is paid out as yield to entice deposits;

 When ρ is high, up to 50 % is siphoned into the Floor-Escrow, pushing the risk-free floor upward and throttling emissions.
 This self-balancing engine keeps a healthy liquid float, lets RFV per token and supply grow in tandem, and leaves a constant 10 % ops budget for bribes and integrations—creating a token that is simultaneously yield-rich and widely usable as collateral or medium of exchange.